The Growing Demand for Healthcare in China

 Cancers included in this analysis are: Breast, Cervical, Colon, Colo-rectal, Liver, Lung, Prostate and Uterine

 Chronic Conditions included in this analysis are: Diabetes, Asthma, COPD, Hypertension and Stroke

 This Insight was prepared using our on-line database.

-For More Detail on Thailand or other countries subscribe to our online database.
+For More Detail on China or other countries subscribe to our online database.

 The data for all 109 countries and every region and city of China runs from 2005 to 2043.